-The best VPNs in the UK have strong encryption, secure protocols, and kill switch.
-They offer you the best defence against pesky surveillance, and maintain your true online privacy.
+The best VPNs in the UK have strong encryption, secure protocols, and the kill switch feature.
+They offer you the best defence against pesky surveillance, and help maintain your online privacy.

-We don’t like busybodies looking at our online activities, that’s why we’ve been buying and testing VPNs.
-For the UK, we’ve made sure the top 7 VPNs not only offer great security, but also fast connection speed for web surfing.
+We don’t like busybodies looking at our online activities, that’s why we’ve been busy buying and testing VPNs for years now.
+For the UK, we’ve made sure the top 7 VPNs not only offer great security, but also fast connection speeds for web surfing.

 In the Eurozone, the UK is probably as far as it gets from where I physically am, so speeds from here to the region are expected to take a hit.
 Still, this is based on distance since my 500 Mbps line is usually able to show pretty good speeds.